Infrastructurezutacoretwo phase coolingdata centersliquid cooling

 ZutaCore Raises $100M to Scale Waterless Cooling

-ZutaCore announced a $100 million Series C funding round, with participation from Mitsubishi Electric, Carrier Ventures, and Samsung Electronics (via Samsung Ventures), according to the company press release and reporting by DataCenterDynamics, StorageReview, and SiliconANGLE.
-The company said the financing will fund global commercialization, expanded deployments, R&D, and leadership hires, per the press release and DataCenterDynamics coverage.
-ZutaCore markets a waterless, direct-to-chip, two-phase cooling platform designed for processors drawing more than 4,000 watts, and the company reports more than 75 deployments worldwide, according to its announcement and industry coverage.
-ZutaCore also named multiple executive hires including Yaniv Reinhold as CFO, according to the press release and DataCenterDynamics.
+ZutaCore announced a $100 million Series C on June 2, 2026, with strategic participation from Mitsubishi Electric, Carrier Ventures, and Samsung Electronics (via Samsung Ventures), according to the company and reporting by DataCenterDynamics, HPCwire, SiliconANGLE, and others.
+CTech reports the round values ZutaCore at roughly $600 million and brings total funding to about $200 million, with Goldman Sachs serving as exclusive placement agent.
+The company says the financing will fund global commercialization, expanded deployments, R&D, and senior hires.
+ZutaCore markets a waterless, direct-to-chip, two-phase cooling platform designed for processors drawing more than 4,000 watts, and reports more than 75 deployments across the Americas, Europe, and Asia.
+New executives include Yaniv Reinhold as CFO and Sharon Shafran as COO.

 What happened